 With this setup, we can now:

-• avoid having to use withRouter to read the current route information
+to read the current route information - employ

 There is one caveat when using this approach that I avoided to mention so far.
 And that is data fetching race conditions.
 If user clicks several links in rapid succession without waiting for the page to load, it’s important to either cancel the previous requests or at least ignore them to avoid rendering the wrong content.
 Normally Next.js handles this for us by only using the results of the lastgetInitialProps call.
 But by opting into using a central store, this becomes our responsibility.
 In the interest of time I won’t go into detail about how to handle this, but here’s one possible solution.